AvvyB/blender-multi-user/docs/getting_started/quickstart.rst

 How to join a session
 =====================

-This section describe how join a session.
+This section describe how join a launched session.
+Before starting make sure that you have access to the session ip and port.

 -----------------------------
 1. Fill your user information